lornebb/Building-Block-Body/README.md

 * Visually appealing website and easy/familiar navigation.
 * A safe and sensible collection and display of users data.
-* Easy to use forms for excersise data input.
+* Easy to use forms for exercise data input.
 * Easy to use complete workout builder.

 #### **Expectations:**

 * Tips for new users.
-* Tips for new-comers to excerise / how to put together a decent workout.
+* Tips for new-comers to exercise / how to put together a decent workout.
 * Profile page with history of workouts.
 * Ability to edit listings.